 Further information about this vacancy can be found in the attached job description.
 The successful Researcher (Economic Crime) will be required to evidence the following:

 - A knowledge of financial investigation and criminal methodology in this area

-If you are interested in applying to this Researcher (Economic Crime) role, then please do not delay as interviews will be held as soon as appropriate candidates are highlighted.
+If you are interested in applying to this Researcher (Economic Crime) role then please submit a CV and Cover Letter in one PDF document outlining your experience related to the role.
+Do not delay as interviews will be held as soon as appropriate candidates are highlighted.
 In return for your experience, we can offer you:

 - Yearly base salary increments

 - Working from home allowance available to purchase suitable equipment for blended & home working

 - 28 days annual leave plus bank holidays

 - Flexible agile working approach